chaitu577/XSS-Scraper/README.md

 BeautifulSoup

 # Environment
-Designed to work with Python 3.X or Later
+Designed to work with Python 3.x